President and CEO of Laser Spine Institute

 Richard has been involved with a number of philanthropic organizations.
 At the University of Michigan, School of Public Health, Richard endowed the “Richard Carl Jelinek Professor of Health Management and Policy” Chair.
 He also served for 14 years on the Dean’s Advisory Board of the School of Public Health.
 In Aspen, he served on the Board and on the Executive Committee of the Aspen Valley Medical Foundation as well as the Aspen Valley Community Foundation.

 Managing Director, Citi

 He has worked with some of the largest health systems in the country, executing billions of dollars of both capital markets and M&A transactions on their behalf.
 He has specific expertise in strategic advisory, capital structure and strategic planning.
-Industry activities have included leadership in promoting transparency and communication between not-for-profit health systems and the investor community.
+Industry activities have included leadership in promoting transparency and communication between not-for-profit health issuers and the investor community.

 CEO Bryllan, LLC